JakBialy/Online_voting_platform/README.md

 - pdf binder (reports) or .csv file
 - api for allowing clients to have possiblity to import information to some external system, protected by tokens

-Application is deployed on Heroku, can be found here: https://online-voting-platform.herokuapp.com/